nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/TCPUDP_AT_commands.rst

 The ``#XUDPSVR`` command allows you to start and stop the UDP server.

 .. note::
-   DTLS server functionality is not supported by the nRF9160.
+   DTLS server functionality is not supported by nRF91 Series devices.

 Set command
 -----------